LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 Emby Server/Theater - Like Plex but not Plex

+Focuswriter - Full screen writing without any distractions (It takes all the file associations, so I didn't include it)

 Foliate - Clean eBook Reader

 Gambas3 - Visual Basic 6 like Programming Language